adammaj1/PFRACT/README.md

 Modified images
 * crop = Cutout = cut ( defining a rectangle in pixels and choose only this rectanle, removing the other parts of an image).
 Why : because most of image is not interesting exterior of Mandelrots/Julia sets

-Here is standard c plane ( flat image = rectangle from Cartesioan plane) with marked part of the plane which is showed in the polar image
+Here is standard c plane ( flat image = rectangle from Cartesian plane) with marked part of the plane which is showed in the polar image

 ![example5_flat](/png/example5_flat.png "flat")